The value-distribution of Artin $L$-functions associated with cubic fields in conductor aspect: Statement of results

-We also note that GRH ensures the truth of Assumption \ref{asm2.2} for any $1/2<\sigma_1<1$ with arbitrary $\delta>0$.
-In Section \ref{sec3.1}, we see that one can choose any $\sigma_1>7/8$ with a small constant $\delta=\delta(\sigma_1)>0$ unconditionally, but we remark that the implied constant in \eqref{eq120133} may depend on the choice of $\sigma_1$ in that case.
+holds with an absolute constant $\delta>0$.
+Remark that GRH ensures the truth of \eqref{eq:07251505} for any $1/2<\sigma_1<1$.
+In Section \ref{sec:3.1}, we also see that one can choose any $\sigma_1>7/8$ unconditionally by using the zero-density estimate of Kowalski--Michel \cite{KowalskiMichel2002}.
+Let $E(X)$ be a subset of $L_3^\pm(X)$ defined as